elixir-search/sample/README.md

 ## About Searchex Repos and Collections

-With Searchex you can exchange searchable document repositories.
-Searchex repositories are managed by Git.
+With Searchex you can publish document repositories on GitHub.
 Download and install a Searchex repository on your host with one simple command.

 Each Searchex `repo` contains one or more `collections`.
 Each `collection` has a `config` file - a yaml file with indexing and search parameters.